mikemadisonweb/yii2-elasticsearch/README.md

 ```php
 Finder match(string $query, array|string $fields = '_all', string $condition = 'and', string $operator = 'and', string $type = 'cross_fields')
 ```
-Most of the times you would need to match query string to particular fields, but if you want to search different strings in different fields (e.g. 'some text' on 'title' and/or 'another data' on 'post') then you can choose logical operator in `condition` parameter for your needs.
+Most of the times you would need to match query string to particular fields, but if you want to search different strings in different fields (e.g. 'some text' on 'title' and/or 'another data' on 'body') then you can choose logical operator in `condition` parameter for your needs.
 If you searching on multiple fields you can define `operator` and `type` parameters to specify the [logic for searching on these fields](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/query-dsl-multi-match-query.html).

 More complex filter causes can be specified in a SQL-like fashion:
 ```php